Introduction

 Based on vehicle age and mileage, here are some general guidelines for oil filter change intervals:

-• Newer cars with lower mileage can usually go longer before needing an oil filter change.
+- Newer vehicles with lower mileage can typically go longer before needing an oil filter change.

-• For those using synthetic oil, this interval may extend further.
+- For synthetic oil, this interval may be extended further.

-• A common guideline is around every 3,000 miles, especially if driving in stop-and-go traffic or harsh conditions.
+- A common recommendation is every 3,000 miles, especially if driving in stop-and-go traffic or challenging conditions.

 Signs and Symptoms of a Clogged Oil Filter